lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/IMAGE_AGENTS_DEPLOYMENT.md

     await send_metrics_to_monitoring(metrics)
 ```

-## Step 8: Integration with GreyGuard
+## Step 8: Integration with TRIAGE A.I.

 ### 8.1 ASI Protocol Integration